Guiding-center dynamics in a screw-pinch magnetic field: Introduction

-in cylindrical geometry, where the axial magnetic flux $\psi(r)$ and the azimuthal magnetic field $\Psi(\psi)$ are assumed to be functions of the radial position $r$ only, and the canonical momenta $(P_{\theta},P_{z})$ are constants of motion.
+in cylindrical geometry, where the axial magnetic flux $\psi(r)$ and the azimuthal magnetic flux $\Psi(\psi)$ are assumed to be functions of the radial position $r$ only, and the canonical momenta $(P_{\theta},P_{z})$ are constants of motion.
 Unfortunately, the proof of Kruskal's identity (\ref{eq:Kruskal}) for the screw-pinch magnetic field (\ref{eq:B_Euler-Intro}) required considerable use of computer algebra up to third order in $\epsilon$ (i.e., including first-order corrections in magnetic non-uniformity).
+The main problem associated with an explicit proof of the Kruskal identity \eqref{eq:Kruskal} for this case is that the solution for the azimuthal magnetic flux $\Psi(\psi)$ cannot be obtained in closed form, which prevented the Lagrangian formalism from producing explicit results.
+The main purpose of the present work is to show that, in contrast to the Lagrangian formalism adopted by Holas {\it et al.}\cite{Holas_etal_2025}, the adoption of the equivalent Newtonian formalism will yield an explicit proof of the Kruskal identity \eqref{eq:Kruskal}, and show that the expansion of the guiding-center magnetic moment \eqref{eq:mugc_series} is explicitly gyroangle-independent.